bobbytitch/seditiontracker.github.io/docs/_suspects/thomas-caldwell.md

 occupation: Navy (retired)
 affiliations: Oath Keepers
 jurisdiction: Federal
-image: 066.png
+image: /images/preview/066.png
-preview: 066.png
+suspect: 066.png
 booking:
 courtroom:
 courthouse:
 quote: "We need to do this at the local level.
 Let's storm the capitol in Ohio.
 Tell me when!"
 title: Thomas Caldwell charged on January 19, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.